finiam/rails-starter/README.md

 ## Backend
 The only backend logic present is the user authentication.
 We created a custom session controller to handle logins and logouts using the Rails Session API.

 Administrate is also installed, allowing users with the admin role to create accounts, as user registrations are disabled by default.
+The admin dashboard is present at `/admin`.

 ## Testing